kristi-sara/interaction-data-workshop/_episodes/02-data.md

 ---

-### Goals
+### Getting oriented with GloBI interaction data
 -----

 Let's get oriented with the interaction data found on GloBI.
+GloBI data products are *interpreted* in order to bring together disparate data sources (literature, observations, collections, etc.).
+This means that globi data products are opinionated and may be incomplete compared to the original data sources.
+Original data can be found from the citations and these should still be considered the more detailed building blocks for the entire interaction dataset.

 ### Where to find data
 -----

-Navigate to the [GloBI Data Page](https://www.globalbioticinteractions.org/data) page.
+Navigate to the [GloBI Data Products](https://www.globalbioticinteractions.org/data) page and explore the [Original Data Sources](https://globalbioticinteractions.org/sources).

 ### What is what?